xumi1993/seispy-doc.post/source/examples/ex-prf.md

 # Estimate the Moho depth and the crustal Vp/Vs using the H-k stacking method

-The PRFs had been saved to `./RFresult/CB.NJ2`, and the `CB.NJ2finallist.dat` had been created via the virtual check.
+The PRFs had been saved to `./RFresult/CB.NJ2`, and the `CB.NJ2finallist.dat` had been created via the visual checking.
 The Moho depth can be estimated using the the H-k stacking method.

-The Seispy has provided a command `hk` to do this process.
+Seispy has provided a command `hk` to do this process.

 ```shell
 usage: hk [-h] [-v] cfg_file